Asgard Employee Superannuation Account - MySuperInformation shown is for the balanced option.

 Benchmark investment information - how performance is measured

 To ensure comparability for consumers, the RateCity superannuation comparison is based on the asset allocation of each of the MySuper/Pension products, irrespective of the name of the investment option.
 This methodology allows consumers to compare products on a like for like basis and removes any ambiguities associated with the name of the investment option.
 For example, an investment option may be classified as growth, however its asset allocation may in fact mean it should be classified as high growth.
 By using the asset allocation as the dominant identifier, we believe this provides the most robust framework for consumers to compare funds and recognise that this is a consistent approach to that of SuperRatings methodology.

 Asgard Employee Super was established in 1997 as a corporate offering from Asgard Wealth Management.
 It is MySuper authorised and membership is open to employer groups, as well as spouses and family members.

-Asgard's default MySuper Lifestage investment options are actively managed by Advance Asset Management and members are allocated to an option depending on which decade they were born.
+Asgard's MySuper Lifestage investment options are actively managed by Advance Asset Management and members are allocated to an option depending on which decade they were born.
+While limited performance history is available, the MySuper 1960s Lifestage Investment option has underperformed the SuperRatings Index in 2015 & 2016.
 An extensive investment menu of SMA model portfolios and select manager options is also available to choice members, as well as ASX 300 listed equities and Term Deposits with 4 maturity periods.
-The fund's MySuper 1960s Lifestage Investment option has underperformed the SuperRatings Index in the shorter term.

 Fees for the lifestage options are higher than the industry average across all account balances assessed.